Karma192/gtech1-b21-snake/README.md

 Welcome to our beautiful Snake game !

 First you need to go to the folder name "main".
-Then to play it you just have to type "make run" !
+Then to play it you just have to type "make run" in your terminal !

 Great !
 Now you can play our beautiful game !